GREEK LOVE IN SUB-SAHARAN AFRICA

 In his Life of a South African Tribe, about the Thonga, the Swiss missionary Henri-Alexandre Junod reported from 1915 how in the all-male native compounds of Johannesburg, the miners had developed a custom of taking boys as their wives.

-Michael Davidson in South Africa, 1920-ca.1921 is an English journalist's description of his love affair in Natal with a boy of Welsh extraction, and Dakar in 1948 is his account of the Greek love scene there, which he thought exceptional for Africa.
+Michael Davidson in South Africa, 1920-ca.1921 is an English journalist's description of his love affair in Natal with a boy of Welsh extraction.
+In a later memoir, Some Boys, he gave an account of the Greek love scene in Dakar in 1948, which he thought exceptional for Africa.

 In her book, Good Company, about the Nyakyusa of Tanganyika, with whom she lived 1935-8, the anthropologist Monica Wilson reported on how sex between boys was common and there was some pederasty, but never sex between men.